 What can you expect from the sessions?

-Each week I will be sharing with my participants fundamental aspects of loss; of how society in the main has got it so wrong (for so long) and how we can inadvertently cause so much emotional damage; as we pass down to our children incorrect or unhelpful emotional language and the learnt behaviour copied from our peers, parents, grandparents and professional elders.
+Each week we discuss how society in the main has got it so wrong (for so long) and how we can inadvertently cause so much emotional damage; as we pass down to our children incorrect or unhelpful emotional language and the learnt behaviour copied from our peers, parents, grandparents and professional elders.
 And this continues in a never-ending cycle.
 Each session is a combination of listening, sharing ideas and personal experiences - whether that is in a private or a professional capacity.
 There are some interactive session tasks too.

-Current training is to groups of four and all sessions are online.
-Each person receives their own handbook 'When Children Grieve - For Adults to Help Children Deal with Death, Divorce, Pet Loss, Moving and Other Losses', and each week there is reading assigned -coinciding with the future session.
+Current training is to groups of four or six participants and all sessions are online.
+Each person receives their own handbook 'When Children Grieve - For Adults to Help Children Deal with Death, Divorce, Pet Loss, Moving and Other Losses', and each week there is reading assigned.
 There is also weekly reflection required from all participants in between the sessions too.

 Who wrote the programme?

 This fantastic programme has been written by a select group of exceptional teachers and counsellors who are also Advanced Grief Recovery Method Specialists like myself.

 Who is this programme for?

 This training programme is for anyone who works withor cares for children; parents, grandparents, guardians, carers, teaching staff, nurses, doctors, social activity coaches, etc .
 Everyone would benefit from the life-changing knowledge that is imparted.

 How much is it?

-The price of the 4week training (2hours/week) training is £160 each participant, with a minimum of 4 participants in a group.
+The price of the 4week training (2hours/week) training is £160 each participant.

-Can you be in a group with my work colleagues?
+Can you be in a group with work colleagues?